elastic/eui/wiki/upgrading-kibana.md

 * Copy-paste the full [changelog version range](https://github.com/elastic/eui/blob/master/CHANGELOG.md) for the upgrade.

 Of late, the typical EUI upgrade PR in Kibana looks something like [#109157](https://github.com/elastic/kibana/pull/109157).

+## PR Approvals

+Upgrades that result in significant changes to tests and/or snapshots can often require require codeowner approval from several teams.
+When possible, head-off questions and small change requests by leaving review comments explaining changes and adhering code styles typical of the plugin.

+Team sizes and priorities vary, so allow each team 1-2 days before escalating the review notification.
+After the waiting period, ping all teams with outstanding reviews on Slack, letting them know that the review is for an EUI upgrade PR.
+If review(s) remain outstanding, either re-post the Slack message or merge the PR without review provided that the review(s) are _only for snapshot updates with an expected diff_.